pbernstein/technology/README.md

 # What Kinds of Jobs are there in Technology?

 There are many, many different kinds of jobs in technology.
-Just to name a few areas of the industry, there are Servers, Server Administration, Server side applications, client side applications, UX work, mobile, games, etc..
+Just to name a few areas of the industry, there are people who focus on Servers, Server Administration, Server side applications, Security, client side applications, UX work, mobile, games, etc..

 # What happens when I search for something on google